jclouds/legacy-jclouds.github.com/documentation/userguide/filesystem-provider.md

 ## Know issues and limits

   * blobstore list method lists all the file inside the container in a recursive way.
-	Other options of the method aren't manager yes.
+	Other options of the method are not managed yet.

-  * There are issues when compiling the class under Windows.
-Need to be fixed

   * No blob metadata are stored in this current implementation.
 Only the name and the content of the source payload is stored.